YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 * Desc:
 >CAs aren't known for their barrages, but Suzuya isn't going to let that get her down.
 Blessed with one of the best vanguard barrages currently available once upgraded, and bolstered by buffs that naturally improve both her ability to barrage and the barrage itself, she's uniquely positioned to take advantage of an otherwise ignored feature of this class without sacrificing actual gunnery in the process.
+And speaking of gunnery, the addition of the Seattle Gun - the only CL gun able to match CA gunnery on a relatively even footing and the only real choice for CL gunnery on boss fleets - makes Suzuya suddenly a lot more viable, capable as she is of maximising its effectiveness with her CA FP, relatively high efficiency and barraging a lot more, given the improved volume of fire.
-On the flipside, said barrage is also her *only* noteworthy feature - manual play is almost mandatory in order to play to her strength.
+On the flipside, said barrage is also her most noteworthy feature - manual play is almost mandatory in order to play to her strength.

 ![CA](https://azurlane.koumakan.jp/w/images/7/76/DeutschlandChibi.png "Deutschland") ![CA](https://azurlane.koumakan.jp/w/images/0/04/Admiral_Graf_SpeeChibi.png "Admiral Graf Spee") - **[KMS Deutschland](https://azurlane.koumakan.jp/Deutschland)** & **[KMS Admiral Graf Spee](https://azurlane.koumakan.jp/Admiral_Graf_Spee)**
 * Skill: